AyushmanGHub/Natural-Language-Processing_NLP_Projects/README.md

 Overall, the project combines **linguistic insights** with **computational analysis**, highlighting cross-language differences and challenges in multilingual NLP.

+## Project 02. **Lexical and Semantic Space Exploration for Embeddings**
+This project generates and compares sparse (**COALS**) and dense (**SVD**) word embeddings for the **Marathi language** using a large Wikipedia corpus.
+The approach uses a word co-occurrence matrix and Pearson correlation to create vectors with both algorithms.
+Embeddings are evaluated by analyzing word similarity, where SVD is shown to effectively reduce dimensionality, with **1108 dimensions capturing 99.99% of the variance**.

+The analysis concludes that SVD-based dense vectors provide more semantically coherent representations than the sparse COALS model.
+This improved quality is attributed to SVD's ability to retain and utilize **negative correlations** from the data, which captures more nuanced lexical relationships than an approach that discards them.

 ---
 ## 🤝 Let’s Connect!